Read the Revolution

 Being a founding director of a museum is to lead a revolution.
 Lonnie G. Bunch III, founding director of the National Museum of African American History and Culture (NMAAHC) and now the 14th secretary of the Smithsonian, shares his revolutionary story in A Fool’s Errand: Creating the National Museum of African American History and Culture in the Age of Bush, Obama, and Trump.
 After a century of false starts, the NMAAHC was established in 2003, and the building opened in September 2016, all led by Bunch’s vision of what the museum could and should be.

-Lonnie G. Bunch III discuss the dynamic process it took to open the National Museum of African American History and Culture in September 2016, in October 2019 in lively conversation with Dr. R. Scott Stephenson, President & CEO of the Museum of the American Revolution as part of the Museum's Read the Revolution Speaker Series.
+Lonnie G. Bunch III discussed the dynamic process it took to open the National Museum of African American History and Culture, in lively conversation with Dr. R. Scott Stephenson, President & CEO of the Museum of the American Revolution, as part of the Museum's Read the Revolution Speaker Series in October 2019 .

 Like all revolutions, this one was intensely personal.
 Bunch intertwines his personal experiences with the long road that led to the NMAAHC.